-The 33975 device is an integrated circuit designed to provide systems with ultra-low quiescent sleep/wake-up modes and a robust interface between switch contacts and a microprocessor.
-The 33975 replaces many of the discrete components required when interfacing to microprocessor-based systems while providing switch ground offset protection, contact wetting current, and system wake-up.
-The 33975 features 8-programmable switch-to-ground or switch-to-battery inputs and 14 switch-to-ground inputs.
+The 34972 device is an integrated circuit designed to provide systems with ultra-low quiescent sleep/wake-up modes, and a robust interface between switch contacts and a microprocessor.
+The 34972 replaces many of the discrete components required when interfacing to microprocessor-based systems, while providing switch ground offset protection, contact wetting current, and a system wake-up.

+The 34972 features 8-programmable switch-to-ground or switch-to-supply inputs and 14 switch-to-ground inputs.
 All switch inputs may be read as analog inputs through the analog multiplexer (AMUX).
 Other features include a programmable wake-up timer, programmable interrupt timer, programmable wake-up/interrupt bits, and programmable wetting current settings.

-This device is designed primarily for automotive applications but may be used in a variety of other applications such as computer, telecommunications, and industrial controls.
+This device is designed for a variety of applications such as computer, telecommunications, and industrial controls.